opensyria/blockchain/docs/audits/MODULE_B2_STORAGE.md

     // ...
 }

-// Open Syria has NONE of these!
+// OpenSyria has NONE of these!
 ```

 **Remediation:**